 Japanese tree lilac may grow as a large shrub or small tree reaching 30 feet in height.
 It has opposite, oval-shaped leaves and large bunches of small, fragrant white flowers that bloom in early-Summer.
 Flowers ripen to green seed pods that turn brown in late summer and persist into the winter months.
 The bark of young trees is smooth with many horizontal lenticels (slits).

+NOTE: If you receive a "sign in" message, click cancel to continue.
 Confirmed observations of Japanese tree lilac submitted to the NYS Invasive Species Database.
 For more information, visit iMapInvasives

 Japanese tree lilac tolerates a range of site conditions.
 A popular ornamental, this species is frequently be found in yards or urban areas.
 It can escape cultivation, invading natural areas such as riparian corridors and floodplains.